IvanGiacomoni/Iot-Individual-Assignments/ThirdAssignment/README.md

 The goal of this assignment is to replace the wireless mesh network with a **long-range low-power wide area network**: in particular we will focus on the development of IoT Edge Analytics.

 ## Motivations
-These networks are used because, at some point, we have to connect a lot of devices to the Internet and so, even we have Bluetooth or Wifi, we need some other better technologies with a **wider range** for the networking. **Endpoints costs** need to be low, and also we need to send a **small amount of data**.
+These networks are used because, at some point, we have to connect a lot of devices to the Internet and so, even if we have Bluetooth or Wifi, we need some other better technologies with a **wider range** for the networking. **Endpoints costs** need to be low, and also we need to send a **small amount of data**.
 The **energy consumption** must be low.
 In a **LPWAN**, the data rate is selected by a **tradeoff** between the **communication range** and the **duration of the message**.
 What is very important is the **battery life**, and also the **range**, which has to be about **2-5 km** of coverage range in **urban perimeters** and about **45 km** in **rural areas**.
 We also have to consider the **latency** and the **throughput** (data rates between **290 bps** and **50 kbps**).

 ## How is the long-range low-power wide are network going to affect the IoT platform?